Some kids are just picky eaters. Or, a good eater will go through picky stages. When that’s the case, try these 8 tips to get them back on track!

 I’ll admit it.
 I spoon-fed my guy until he was about 14 months old because I was sure I’d get more in him.
 It was becoming annoying for both of us so I stopped.
 And once I did, he started eating more!
 Kids enjoy the satisfaction of feeding themselves.

-- Don’t encourage, beg or even watch them eat.
+3. Don’t encourage, beg or even watch them eat

 The more I pushed food on Griffin, the more he’d resist.
 With picky eaters, there’s usually a power struggle going on.
 So the best tactic is just let them be.
 By not interfering, your child will actually love satisfying his own hunger.
 It’s a beautiful thing!

 Kids like to try different tastes if we start early.
 My goal is to rotate fruits, vegetables, starches and proteins as much as I can.
 I also dress foods with spices and condiments.
 (My guy loves spicy Dijon mustard!
 Who knew?)
-Avoid the easy food ruts like buttered noodles or blueberries, and expose your child to new flavors.
+Avoid the easy food ruts like buttered noodles or blueberries, and expose your child to new flavors to avoid picky eaters.

 Towards the end of a meal, reward your child by letting them practice a more grown-up eating behavior.
 If she’s still eating with her hands, let her practice with a fork or spoon.
 If he still uses a sippy, let him drink straight from a glass.
 If she’s still in a booster chair, try dining without one.
 All of these boost confidence – and can help get a few extra bites in as well.